MFuchs1989/Making-a-Website-with-Blogdown/readme.md

 **Additional notes:**

-You may not be using the latest version of Hugo.
+You may not be using the latest version of Blogdown and Hugo.
 You can load a specific older one with the following syntax:

 ```
+# Blogdown:
+install.packages('devtools')
+library("devtools")
+install_version("blogdown", version = "1.10", repos = "http://cran.us.r-project.org")
+packageVersion("blogdown")

+# Hugo:
 blogdown::install_hugo(
-  version = "0.60",
+  version = "0.80",
   extended = TRUE,
   arch = "auto",
   os = "auto",